aaronparker/aaronparker.github.io/_posts/2021-10-01-onedrive-knownfoldermove-loganalytics.md

 | summarize sum(DocumentsSize)
 ```

+Kusto query to report on total size of all user's Documents folders
+{:.figcaption}

 Here's a query that lists the top 5 Documents folder by size.
 This should let you know which users you may need to treat carefully when enabling Known Folder Move.

 ```kusto